 Grading and staging

-The grade and stage of your cancer is very important because they help your specialist to decide what treatment you need.
+The grade and stage of your cancer is very important.
+They help your specialist to decide what treatment you need.

 The grade describes how the cells look under a microscope.